John Holmes (New Zealand politician)

-John Holmes (1838 – 3 July 1907) was a 19th-century Member of Parliament from Christchurch in the Canterbury region of New Zealand.
+John Holmes (1838 – 3 July 1907) was a New Zealand Member of Parliament from Christchurch.

 Holmes was born in Ireland in 1838, and emigrated first to Victoria and then to New Zealand.

 He represented the Christchurch South electorate from 1881 to 1887, when he retired.

 Holmes was a barrister and solicitor in Christchurch.
 He set up a law firm in 1868.
 He later went into partnership with Andrew Loughrey.
 The firm is today known as Lane Neave.